ThomasBig/fantasy-multiplayer/slides.md

 * Cloud server (AWS, Azure, Google Cloud): 100s€/month
 * Public IP from ISP & Custom Server: 10€/month + Server Cost
 * Virtual Private Network (Hamachi, Zero Tier, RadminVPN): various free plans

 ---

-# Wait, does it actually work?
-*You are telling me I spent 1000$ for Microsoft Azure when I could have it all for free?*

----